Hiring manager's guide

 FAQ

-Should AI fluency be a job requirement?
+Should AI fluency be a required skill for new hires in 2026?

 Related reading